SET

 SET VARIABLE/NAME=

 This is effectively a RENAME command -- applies to all classes of variables (but not pseudo-variables).
-Useful for "repairing" variables whose definitions are inadequate as-is but whose variable names are significant.
+Useful for renaming variables whose names are incorrect, or not meaningful; or if we want to define a new variable but name it using an existing variable name (see Example 2 below).
 A common application of this is in creating output netCDF files in which contain modified versions of variables from input files.

 yes?
 SET VARIABLE/NAME=new old